 Routine testing of animals for COVID-19 is not justified - and this is in line with international guidelines.
 It remains good practice to wash hands properly before and after interacting with animals.

 Any person ill with COVID-19 should avoid contact with pets and other animals.
 It is recommended domestic pets are isolated at home with their owners – and not moved off the property – when there is COVID-19 in a household.
 If your animals need treatment, contact your veterinary clinic.

 Is MPI is still answering the 0800 00 83 33 line to take complaints regarding animal welfare?

-Yes, we will have Animal Welfare inspectors on duty throughout New Zealand during the Alert Level 4 period and beyond.
+Yes, we will continue to have Animal Welfare inspectors on duty throughout New Zealand.
 Animal Welfare Inspectors will respond to welfare complaints of a more serious nature to ensure animals are not left to suffer.